The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 And you would see his demeanor change completely.
 Wow.

-And so that's how we were able to capture the most simplified content from top leading.
+And so that's how we were able to capture the most simplified content from top leading complex experts.
+And we democratized it too.

 It's one thing about finances, but it's another thing, taking the finances, getting the options, and getting optimized with your health, correct?

-My personal Instagram is at Anthony Lolly, L-O-L-L-I. Teresa's is Teresa with a Z.
+My personal Instagram is at Anthony Lolly, L-O-L-L-I. Tereza's is Teresa with a a Z,

 Lolly, L-O-L-L-I. So those are the two places.